 Emission regulation often necessitates the need for flue gas treatment of acid gases within the utility and industrial sectors.
 In the US today, a number of important regulations including Utility MATS, Industrial Boiler MACT, Portland Cement MACT, regional haze rules, new source review (NSR), and site permits are direct drivers for the need to reduce acid gases such as HCl, SO2, SO3, and HF.
-Additionally, other rules, such as the coal combustion residue rule and water rules such as the 316(b) rule for cooling tower intakes and the effluent limit guidelines (ELG) can also be significant and may also lead to the need for flue gas treatment as a part of an entire system.
+Additionally, other promulgated and proposed rule-makings, such as the coal combustion residue rule and water rules such as the 316(b) rule for cooling tower intakes and the effluent limit guidelines (ELG) may also be significant and may lead to the need for flue gas treatment as a part of a comprehensive compliance strategy.

 Whether you call it the utility Hazardous Air Pollutants (HAPS) rule, the utility MACT (Maximum Achievable Control Technology) rule or the Mercury Air Toxics Standards (MATS) rule, this rule developed for the power sector presents new challenges for coal fired utilities.